zookz/cordova-plugin-health/README.md

 I don't know Objective C and I am not interested in learning it now, so I would particularly appreciate someone who could give me a hand with the iOS part.
 Also, I would love to know from you if the plugin is currently used in any app actually available online.
 Just send me an email to my_username at gmail.com.
-For donations, I have a PayPal account at the same email address.
+For donations, you can use my [monzo.me](https://monzo.me/dariosalvi) account.

 Thanks!